RedisLabs/redislabs-docs/content/stack/release-notes/redisearch/redisearch-2.8-release-notes.md

 - [#3701](https://github.com/RediSearch/RediSearch/pull/3701) - HNSW is now using data blocks to store vectors and metadata instead of array

-Changed Behavior:
+Changed behavior:

-- [#3355](https://github.com/RediSearch/RediSearch/pull/3355), [#3635](https://github.com/RediSearch/RediSearch/pull/3635) Expired keys deleted from slave's index, returning an empty array instead of `nil` (MOD-4739)
+- [#3355](https://github.com/RediSearch/RediSearch/pull/3355), [#3635](https://github.com/RediSearch/RediSearch/pull/3635) Expired keys deleted from replica's index, returning an empty array instead of `nil` (MOD-4739)

 {{<note>}}
 - The version inside Redis will be 2.8.4 in semantic versioning.
 Since the version of a module in Redis is numeric, we could not add a GA flag.

 - Minimal Redis version: 7.2

-- If indexing and querying RedisJSON data structures, this version is best combined with RedisJSON 2.6 (v2.6.0 onwards)
+- If indexing and querying RedisJSON data structures, this version is best combined with RedisJSON 2.6 (v2.6.0 onwards).
 {{</note>}}